dharamraj1990/json_params/README.md

 #### Option D: Using Terraform or CloudFormation

-See `scripts/README.md` for Terraform and CloudFormation templates.
+Terraform and CloudFormation templates are available in the `scripts/` directory.

 **Note:** Make sure AWS credentials are configured (`aws configure`) before running any script.